Fighting Chargebacks with Delivery Confirmation

 Many carriers will offer additional information along with delivery confirmation, such as confirmation of the address the package was delivered to, a description of where it was left, such as in the mailbox or at the front door, or a photo of the package at its destination.

 In terms of presenting compelling evidence against a chargeback, the most reliable form of delivery confirmation involves obtaining a signature from the recipient upon delivery.
-Signature confirmation can be an effective deterrent against friendly fraud, since it provides more substantive evidence that a package was delivered to the correct location.
-Signature confirmation can also help to reveal true fraud if the signature obtained does not match the customer's.
+Signature confirmation can be an effective deterrent against friendly fraud, since it provides more substantive evidence that a package was delivered to the cardholder.

 On the other hand, it's not without its downsides.
 If they're not home when delivery is attempted, customers can often be annoyed by having to wait another day for their package or head to the nearest office to pick it up.
 In addition, there are frequent complaints about delivery drivers leaving a delivery notice on the door without even attempting to actually deliver the package.
-However, most of the time customers will blame the delivery service for these issues rather than the merchant, so they often have no effect on future business.
+However, most of the time customers will blame the delivery service for these issues rather than the merchant, so future business may not be affected.

 How Does Delivery Confirmation Fit Into a Chargeback Defense Strategy?